socialc0de/germany-says-welcome-resources/phrasebook/README.md

 ### import.js

-An import script to import the `phrasebook.json` into the database define by `database.sql`.
+An import script to import the `phrasebook.json` into the database defined by `database.sql`.
 This script is a node.js script and prints SQL instructions to be run by MySQL.
 Run this command to get started:

     npm install